anaconda/pyscript-tutorial/02_pyodide/browser_as_computing_platform.md

 At the very core of Python's number crunching abilities lies [NumPy](https://numpy.org).

-In this section, we will explore whether and how it could be possible to `import numpy as np` in the browser.
+In this chapter, we will explore whether and how it could be possible to `import numpy as np` in the browser.

 > 💡 Why importing Numpy would be a game changer ?